digvijayabhishikth/WeatherApp_ReactJS/README.md

-# WeatherApp_API_ReactJS
+# WeatherApp_ReactJS
-creating a weather app using react app
+creating a weather app using react app with openweathermap API.